ikale1234/cse15l-lab-reports/LabReport3.md

 # Lab Report 3
 ## by Ishaan Kale

+### Reference
+For all the commands below, i went to https://en.wikibooks.org/wiki/Grep.

 ### Command 1

 ```grep -i``` ignores case sensitivity when searching through lines of a file.